debpu06/PWA-Ascend-2019/README.md

 ## Step 2: Add the service workers

 The service worker is a script that runs in the background, separate from your web page.
-For PWAs, you can use them to handle things like push notifications, background sync, managing caching and responses.
+It can handle things like push notifications, background sync, managing caching and responses.

 For our lab, we have a [sevice worker](https://github.com/nansen/PWA-Ascend-2019/blob/master/Sources/EPiServer.Reference.Commerce.Site/pwabuilder-sw.js) already setup.
 What we will need to do is register it.

 This service worker has very basic functionality.
 It caches an "offline" page, that will be shown to the end user if they lose connection to the internet.

 More complex service workers can be setup with more complex caching policies.
-Some examples along with service worker scripts can be found at this [pwa builder site](https://www.pwabuilder.com/serviceworker).
+Some examples along with service worker scripts are found at this [pwa builder site](https://www.pwabuilder.com/serviceworker).

 ## Step 3: Register the service worker

-In order to use the service worker, we must first register it.
+To use the service worker, we must first register it.
 Again, a service worker script was already [created for you](https://github.com/nansen/PWA-Ascend-2019/blob/master/Sources/EPiServer.Reference.Commerce.Site/pwabuilder-sw-register.js).
 We just need to add it to our markup.

 ```html
 <script src="~/pwabuilder-sw-register.js" async></script>